Space

 Facts and Pictures

 The following websites provide good information about space.
-They also include some great pictures - some taken using telescopes in observatories, some from satellites, and some created by science artists that show what we think something might look like, even though we can't see it yet!
+They also include some great pictures —some taken using telescopes in observatories, some from satellites, and some created by science artists that show what we think something might look like, even though we can't see it yet!

 NASA (National Aeronautics and Space Administration) is an American organisation which is recognised as one of the most reliable sources of information about space.
 They have lots of information for every level, and even have some games to play.

-Tips: A website’s address (URL) can give you a hint about how reliable it is.
-Look for addresses in the results that include .gov or .edu in the URL.
-These are quality sites from overseas government or educational organisations.
+Tips: Website addresses (URLs) can hint at how reliable the site is.
+Look for URLs that include .gov or .edu.
+These are quality sites from overseas government or education organisations.

 This is a website supported by NASA, and has more simple information than the two websites above.
 It has answers to lots of questions about space, including questions about life on other planets, and terminology (special words) to do with space.